ATAEngineering/DeployStructLib/README.md

 ## License

 This Modelica package is free software and the use is completely at your own risk;
-it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2).
+it can be redistributed and/or modified under the terms of the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).

 Copyright (C) 2018, ATA Engineering, Inc.